Jackyy-Li/Cycle-Consistency-based-Uncertainty-Estimator/README.md

 ### Use XGBoost Classifier with uncertainty estimators

 "OOD_detection.ipynb" contains the code to perform out-of-distribution detection on the result.
-Please change the code accordingly for your result.
+The presentation shows the RMSE heatmap for the supervised ResNet-50 baseline model result.
+Please change the code (directory of your result paths)accordingly to generate your own result.

 <img src='docs/uncertainty_estimators.png' width=600>